 Don't just read comic books, live them?
-With the easy-to-use characterdesign system, youroutly limit is your inagination.
-Championa is based on the Hero System4, the rules system of all Hero products.
-Because of this common threat all Hero Gume4 are compatible.
-Learn one Hero Game and you can easily play them all, Champions has just undergone an extensive revision, but all previous Champions material is still compatible.
+With the casy-to-use character design system, your only limit is your inagination.
+Champions is based on the Hero System34, the rules system of all Hero potents14, the rules system of all Hero potents14, the rules system of all Hero System34, and the rule system of all Hero Potents and the system of the syste

-Star Hero